hasnamohamed/fatra/README.md

 If you need to be a user please register and verify your email
 ## Thinking process

-1-i understand what the admin want to be exit if he is in a website have just users and posts
+1-i understand what the admin want to be exist if he is in a website have just users and posts.

-2-defined a problems and solved it as is the user were an user I don't want him to see admin part and is the user is not an super admin I want him to just control his own posts and information
+2-defined a problems and solved it as if the user were , I don't want the ordinary user to see admin part and if the user is not an super admin I want him to just control his own posts and informations

-3-i choose the best way of solutions for users  to the problems after searching
+3-i chose the best way of solutions for users to solve the problems after searching

 4-i tested a lot static and dynamic testing all pages and code with all data